appium/appium-inspector/docs/session-inspector/commands.md

 ![Commands Tab](./assets/images/commands/commands-tab.png)

-All commands are grouped into various categories.
+Most commands are grouped into various categories.
 Opening any category shows several buttons, each of which corresponds to an Appium driver command.

 ![Opened Commands Category](./assets/images/commands/opened-category.png)